MSTP Mentors

 Yan Li, PhD Genetics & Genome Sciences Joseph Schindler (Anniya Gu) Li lab applies functional genomic, epigenomic, and single cell genomic tools to dissect genetics of complex diseases, such as obesity and diabetes

-Helen Miranda, PhD Genetics & Genome Sciences Molecular mechanisms of neurological diseases using 2D and 3D induced pluripotent stem cell models.
+Helen Miranda, PhD * Genetics & Genome Sciences Molecular mechanisms of neurological diseases using 2D and 3D induced pluripotent stem cell models.
 Development of platforms for new therapeutic discoveries for motor neuron diseases.

 Ashleigh Schaffer, PhD* Genetics & Genome Sciences, Pathology/Molecular and Cellular Basis of Disease, Systems Biology and Bioinformatics

-Lucie Ahn Understanding the unique functions of ubiquitously expressed proteins in human brain development and pediatric neurological disease.
+(Lucie Ahn), Andy Chen Understanding the unique functions of ubiquitously expressed proteins in human brain development and pediatric neurological disease.

-Paul Tesar, PhD* Genetics & Genome Sciences, Neurosciences Meghan O'Keefe, Ying Xiong Erin Cohn, Katherine Letai, Ying Xiong, Jesse Zhan Stem cell pluripotency and differentiation; developmental neurobiology; developmental genetics
+Paul Tesar, PhD* Genetics & Genome Sciences, Neurosciences Meghan O'Keefe, Ying Xiong (Erin Cohn), Katherine Letai, Ying Xiong, Jesse Zhan Stem cell pluripotency and differentiation; developmental neurobiology; developmental genetics

-Zhenghe John Wang, PhD Genetics & Genome Sciences, Pathology/Cancer Biology (George Luo) Identifying novel genetic alterations, such as somatic mutations, gene amplifications and deletions, which alter critical gene functions involved in development of colon and gastric cancers
+Zhenghe John Wang, PhD Genetics & Genome Sciences, Pathology/Cancer Biology Kayla Klatt, (George Luo) Identifying novel genetic alterations, such as somatic mutations, gene amplifications and deletions, which alter critical gene functions involved in development of colon and gastric cancers

 Chen- Han Wilfred Wu, MD, PhD Genetics & Genome Sciences Our lab investigates genitourinary cancers including kidney, bladder, upper tract urothelial carcinoma, prostate, testicular, and penile cancers by multi-genetics and genomics methods, including phenome, genome, transcriptome, epigenome, and more.
 We also study cancer predisposition using evolutionary, quantitative and statistical genetics approaches.